Arvada pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Arvada right now?

-On 25 June 2026, overall pollen levels in Arvada are moderate.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Arvada are moderate.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Arvada tomorrow?

-On 26 June 2026, pollen conditions in Arvada will be different from today, with willow at low levels and grass increasing
+On 17 July 2026, pollen conditions in Arvada will be similar to today, with ambrosia at low levels, grass at medium levels

 Is pollen expected to decrease in Arvada this week?

-According to the five-day outlook, grass and willow pollen levels are expected to gradually decrease, suggesting improving conditions later in the week.
+According to the five-day outlook, grass pollen levels are expected to gradually decrease, while ambrosia and oak pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Arvada?

-On 25 June 2026, Grass is the dominant pollen source in Arvada. hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Arvada. ambrosia are also present but at lower levels. artemisia, birch, cypress, oak, willow, and alder are not currently active.

 When is pollen season in Arvada?